[talks] Y Zhang general exam

 child, but current memory analysis methods conservatively conclude the accesses may alias

 with each other.
-This work proposes a three-step loop-aware memory analysis that performs
+This work proposes a three-step memory alias analysis that performs

 dependence tests on loops that traverse recursive data structures to benefit automatic

-effectively disprove false cross-iteration dependences, which unveils opportunities for
+technique can effectively locate real cross-iteration dependences, which unveils

-automatic parallelization, eases the work of instruction distribution and reduces data
+opportunities for automatic parallelization, eases the work of instruction distribution

 1. Modern Compiler Implementation in ML, by A. W. Appel, Cambridge University Press, 1998